8 Quick Ways to Get Glowing Skin

 When you feel like your skin needs a radiance boost, hit the kitchen to whip up a homemade face mask.
 Vargas swears by using a mask made with yogurt (2 tablespoons), almond powder (1 tablespoon), and honey (1 tablespoon) once a week.
 The lactic acid in the yogurt helps smooth and exfoliate skin.
 Meanwhile, honey has natural antibacterial properties and almond powder helps lift dead skin cells.

-Unless you're diligent, manual face washing -- with hands or a cloth -- can leave behind skin-dulling dirt and grime.
-Try using a facial cleansing brush, like the Clarisonic Mia 2 ($150), which mimics the clean you'd get from a spa esthetician at home.
+Unless you're diligent, manual face washing—with hands or a cloth—can leave behind skin-dulling dirt and grime.
+Try using a facial cleansing brush that mimics the clean you'd get from a spa esthetician at home.
 "Skin care brushes are generally foolproof," Frank says.

 But there are a couple of secrets to getting the job done like a pro.
-For starters, skip the grainy exfoliating cleansers with these brushes -- it's not needed.
-Also, use the brush for more than one minute and less than two minutes.
+For starters, skip the grainy exfoliating cleansers with these brushes—it's not needed.
+Also, use the brush for one minute.
 You want to get the most out of your clean, but you don't want to overdo it.